curl/curl/docs/libcurl/libcurl-tutorial.md

 ~~~c
  curl_easy_setopt(handle, CURLOPT_PROXYUSERPWD, "user:password");
 ~~~
-If you want to, you can specify the host name only in the CURLOPT_PROXY(3) option, and set the port number separately with CURLOPT_PROXYPORT(3).
+If you want to, you can specify the hostname only in the CURLOPT_PROXY(3) option, and set the port number separately with CURLOPT_PROXYPORT(3).